kubeshop/monokle/docs/tutorials/navigate-and-edit-k8s-manifests.md

 Thus, you can navigate K8s resources and edit their manifests.

-If you still have doubts, feel free to connect with us.
-Monokle is your K8s best friend!
+Got queries?
+Please feel free to join our open source community on Discord with this [invite link](https://discord.gg/6zupCZFQbe) and start your discussion.